 Select examples of your best work and have them approved by your supervising physician prior to submission.
 Your supervising physician should review all materials submitted for accreditation.
 All images must demonstrate adequate positioning, resolution, noise, patient and facility identification, and lack of artifacts.

-Submit normal or near normal examinations if possible.
+Submit normal or near normal examinations if possible (with the exception of the Breast MR exam.
+See note below).
 The submitted examinations should demonstrate as little pathology as possible.
 The purpose of the accreditation evaluation is to review the quality of the practice of MRI at applicant facilities and not to comment on abnormal findings.
 The ACR is not responsible for clinical findings shown on the studies.
-Submitting abnormal examinations may significantly delay the accreditation process.
+Submitting abnormal examinations (except for the Breast MR exam) may significantly delay the accreditation process.